tochman/mocha_chai_e2e_testing/README.md

 ### Configuration

-You can use a script to configure the enviroment or you can set it up manually.
+You can use a script to configure the environment or you can set it up manually.

 #### Automatic setup